OlivierSohn/hamazed/README.md

 The game can be configured in "world shape" (square, rectangle) and "kind of walls" (none, deterministic, random).

-You can define your own keyboard mapping by modifying the 'eventFromChar' function in src/Game/Event.hs, the default mapping is:
+You can define your own keyboard mapping by modifying the 'eventFromChar' function defined [here](src/Game/Event.hs), the default mapping being:
 - ship acceleration : 's' 'e' 'd' 'f'
 - laser shots       : 'j' 'i' 'k' 'l'